gramener/gramex-guide/deploy/README.md

 url:            # THIS IS WRONG!
     data:       # This is defined by app1 -- only this config is loaded ...
-    data:       # This is defined by app2 -- this is ignored with a warning in the log ...
+    data:       # This is defined by app2 -- ignored with a warning ...
 ```